We're big believers in standardisation, it's all around you, you've seen:

 Now you might be asking: "surely the whole point of Structured Content is to give the developer the freedom to build whatever they like".
 This is true, but the reason we've written this guide is to make the whole process of learning about Sanity CMS more uniform, and easier to understand.

-This guide won't fit everybody but it should hopefully give you an understanding of how to structure content a little better.
+This guide won't fit everybody, but it should hopefully give you an understanding of how to better structure content.
+If you're just looking for a Sanity V3 primer, there's a great layman's breakdown here

 The anatomy of a good document